-cloc c=closed, turnout is set for the main line with routing through the straight leg of the turnout.
+c=closed, turnout is set for the main line with routing through the straight leg of the turnout.

-3.4.15 EXIT Kev
+3.4.15 EXIT Key

-The EXIT key is used to exit the current throttle task without making • changes.
-Pressing this key will usually return the DT402 to Fn mode for regular locomotive operation.
+The EXIT key is used to exit the current throttle task without making changes.
+Pressing this key will usually return the DT500 to Fn mode for regular locomotive operation.
+Pressing and holding the EXIT key is the easiest way to get the throttle to exit power save mode.